-We’re busy visiting shops and businesses to offer them social distancing floor stickers, a poster and window vinyl.
+We are continuing to offer shops and businesses social distancing floor stickers, posters and a window vinyl.
 However, if you are a local business, and we haven’t got to you yet, and you would like to order a pack of resources, please fill in this quick form and we will get your pack out to you.

 Book an appointment with our information officer

 You can book a visit from our information officer who can offer you advice, signpost you to information, and give you our #LoveLocal resource pack.